Samuelyip74/StellarExternalCP/README.md

 # External Captive Portal (ExtCP) for Alcatel-Lucent OmniAccess Stellar WLAN

 **ExtCP** is a basic implementation of captive portal for Alcatel-Lucent OmniSwitch Stellar WLAN.
-The code is writing in python.
+The code is written in python.

 ---